+Undertake a comprehensive multifactorial falls risk assessment:

+- on admission

+- annually

-A comprehensive multifactorial falls risk assessment is undertaken on admission, annually and after any fall or other change in the resident's health status.
-Even when the overall falls risk is low, all identified risk factors should be addressed.
+- after any fall or other change in the resident's health status.

+All identified risks factors are to be addressed, even if the overall falls risk is low.

-A comprehensive assessment should be performed by health professionals with the appropriate skills and experience.
-Validated tests and tools for assessment should be used - for example, the Peninsula Health Falls Risk Assessment Tool (FRAT) and the Timed Up and Go Test.
+The comprehensive health assessment should be performed by health professionals with the appropriate skills and experience.
+It is important to use evidence-based validated tests and tools for assessing falls risk; for example, the Peninsula Health Falls Risk Assessment Tool (FRAT) and the Timed Up and Go Test.

-A detailed falls history should be taken that includes the circumstances of the fall(s), frequency, symptoms at the time of the fall(s), injuries and other consequences.
+As part of the comprehensive health assessment, a detailed falls history can be taken that includes the circumstances of the fall(s), frequency, symptoms at the time of the fall(s), injuries and other consequences.